yasmincsun/comp490project/readMe.txt

 3. At the bottom of the window look for the 'Terminal' tab and type the following: git clone https://github.com/yasmincsun/comp490project

-Hello, I used VSCode to open a new spring boot project and created it without altering any of the data, however I was prompted to choose the versions of the SDKs:
+(MA) Hello, I used VSCode to open a new spring boot project and created it without altering any of the data, however I was prompted to choose the versions of the SDKs:

 Java Version: 24.0